 Sage Watson made her Olympic debut at Rio 2016 where she advanced to the semifinals of the 400m hurdles and anchored Canada to a fourth-place finish in the 4x400m relay.
 She repeated those results in her second Olympic appearance at Tokyo 2020, where the 4x400m relay team missed the podium by just six-tenths of a second.

 Watson won three medals as the captain of the Canadian team at the 2013 Junior Pan American Championships where she captured gold in the 400m hurdles, silver in the 4x400m relay, and bronze in the 400m.
 After finishing third in the 400m hurdles at the 2015 Canadian Championships, Watson posted a 10th place finish in the event at the Pan Am Games in Toronto where she also ran the third leg of the 4x400m relay, helping Canada win the bronze medal.
 She went on to make her IAAF World Championship debut in Beijing, advancing to the semifinals of the 400m hurdles and reaching the final with the 4x400m relay.

 Notable International Results

-Pan American Games: 2015 – BRONZE (4x400m relay), 10th (400m hurdles)
+Pan American Games: 2019 – GOLD (400m hurdles), SILVER (4x400m); 2015 – BRONZE (4x400m), 10th (400m hurdles)

-IAAF World Championships (junior): 2012 – 4th in SF (400m hurdles)
+World Athletics Championships (junior): 2012 – 4th in SF (400m hurdles)

-IAAF World Championships (youth): 2011 – 8th (400m hurdles)
+World Athletics Championships (youth): 2011 – 8th (400m hurdles)

 Pan American Championships (junior): 2013 - GOLD (400m hurdles), BRONZE (400m), SILVER (4x400m)